Safe seats? Anti-Trump wave may wash out some Democrats, too

 That hasn't stopped Adem Bunkeddeko, a 30-year-old Harvard grad and child of Ugandan refugees, who says Rep. Yvette Clarke, a Brooklyn Democrat, has done not enough to promote affordable housing in her rapidly gentrifying district.
 “At the end of the day, it’s about getting things done," he said.

-And nor has it stopped Jonathan Lewis, a historian and businessman in a neighboring district, who is trying to oust senior Democratic Rep. Eliot Engel, D-N.Y.
+And nor has it stopped Jonathan Lewis, a historian and businessman in a neighboring district, who is trying to oust senior Democratic Rep. Eliot Engel of New York.
 “If I told you there are nations in the world where people are running for election after election completely unopposed, you might wonder what country that is,” Lewis said.

 Even Barack Obama, perhaps the greatest politician of his generation, failed to oust an entrenched Chicago lawmaker.

-Note: CORRECTION (April 30, 12:12 p.m.
-ET): A previous version of this article misspelled the first name of a U.S. representative from New York in a photo caption.
-She is Rep. Carolyn Maloney, not Caroline.
-Another photo caption misspelled the first name of a woman challenging Rep. Mike Capuano, D-Mass.
-She is Ayanna Pressley, not Ayana.